ido50/mccs/README.md

 you _don't_ want it to do, you have to _tell_ it not to.
 This is on purpose, because doing these actions is the whole point of `MCCS`.

-## WAIT, AREN'T THERE EXISTING PLACK MIDDLEWARES FOR THAT?

-Yes and no. A similar functionality can be added to an application by using the following Plack middlewares:

-- [Plack::Middleware::Static](https://metacpan.org/pod/Plack::Middleware::Static) or [Plack::App::File](https://metacpan.org/pod/Plack::App::File) - will serve static files
-- [Plack::Middleware::Static::Minifier](https://metacpan.org/pod/Plack::Middleware::Static::Minifier) - will minify CSS/JS
-- [Plack::Middleware::Precompressed](https://metacpan.org/pod/Plack::Middleware::Precompressed) - will serve precompressed .gz files
-- [Plack::Middleware::Deflater](https://metacpan.org/pod/Plack::Middleware::Deflater) - will compress representations with gzip/deflate algorithms
-- [Plack::Middleware::ETag](https://metacpan.org/pod/Plack::Middleware::ETag) - will create ETags for files
-- [Plack::Middleware::ConditionalGET](https://metacpan.org/pod/Plack::Middleware::ConditionalGET) - will handle `If-None-Match` and `If-Modified-Since`
-- [Plack::Middleware::Header](https://metacpan.org/pod/Plack::Middleware::Header) - will allow you to add cache control headers manually

-So why wouldn't I just use these middlewares?
-Here are my reasons:

-- `Static::Minifier` will not minify to disk, but will minify on every request, even to the same file (unless you provide it with a cache, which is not that better).
-This pointlessly increases the load on the server.
-- `Precompressed` is nice, but it relies on appending `.gz` to every request and sending it to the app.
-If the app returns `404 Not Found`, it sends the request again without the `.gz` part.
-This might pollute your logs and I guess two requests to get one file is not better than one request.
-You can circumvent that with regex matching, but that isn't very comfortable.
-- `Deflater` will not compress to disk, but do that on every request.
-So once again, this is a big load on the server for no real reason.
-It also has a long standing bug where deflate responses fail on Firefox, which is annoying.
-- `ETag` will calculate the ETag again on every request.
-- `ConditionalGET` does not prevent the requested file to be opened for reading even if `304 Not Modified` is to be returned (since that check is performed later).
-I'm not sure if it affects performance in anyway, probably not.
-- No possible combination of any of the aformentioned middlewares seems to return proper (and configurable) Cache Control headers, so you need to do that manually, possibly with [Plack::Middleware::Header](https://metacpan.org/pod/Plack::Middleware::Header), which is not just annoying if different file types have different cache settings, but doesn't even seem to work.
-- I don't really wanna use so many middlewares just for this functionality.

-`Plack::App::MCCS` attempts to perform all of this faster and better.
-Read the next section for more info.

 ## HOW DOES MCCS HANDLE REQUESTS?

 When a request is handed to `Plack::App::MCCS`, the following process